all-of-us/data-browser/README.md

 ##### * NOTE The cloudsql instance is set in code for each environment in /public-api/libproject/devstart.rb.
 Thus each cdr release will be on the same cloudsql instance for an environment.
 `# Once for public cdr.`

-`./project.rb generate-cloudsql-db --project aou-db-prod --instance databrowsermaindb --database p_2020q2_1 --bucket aou-db-public-cloudsql/p_2020q2_1`
+`./project.rb generate-cloudsql-db --project aou-db-test --instance databrowsermaindb --database p_2020q2_1 --bucket aou-db-public-cloudsql/p_2020q2_1`

 ##### * NOTE If the import to cloudsql stops at any point because of any other operation happening on the same cloudsql instance, run cloudsql-import on rest of the files.
 ##### Result is